Jzeken/Financ-Tracker-Prototype/README.md

 FINANCE TRACKER APP

-  This is a finance tracker app from the Complete Ruby on Rails Developer Course
+  This is a finance tracker app from the Complete Ruby on Rails Developer Course.